mikkelcato/uni-bach/uni-5-sem/qf/chpt/chpt-5.typ

 $
 we take $T -> 0$ then $U(t,t_0) -> bb(1)$, so we are free to assume that the time-evolution becomes trivial.
 This is a fair approximation when $hbar Omega >> E_(n m) = hbar omega_(n m)$ or $T << 2 pi omega_(n m)^(-1)$.

+== Adiabatic approximation
-Consider the opposite of the sudden approximation, so a very slow time-variation meaning we are always in the perturbed state.
+We assume very slow time-variation meaning we are always in the perturbed state.
 The idea is to just use time-independent perturbation theory but make the coefficients time-dependent.

 Consider the Schrödinger equation
 $